Pricing + Booking

 - How much does it cost to rent the trailer?

-- The trailer rental fee is $795 minimum (Monday-Wednesday) and $995 minimum (Thursday – Sunday) and includes 3 hours of service.
+- The trailer rental fee is $595 minimum (Monday-Wednesday) and $750 minimum (Thursday – Sunday) and includes two (2) hours of service

 - What are additional charges I may incur?

-- 99 cents per basic glass champagne flute or 75 cents per disposable champagne flute.
+- Glassware or Bubble Tap-branded flutes: 99 cents per glass champagne flute or 85 cents per Bubble Tap-branded disposable champagne flute.
 See all options are here.
+Basic 9oz wine cups are included at no charge.

 - $2 per mile for destinations more than 10 miles outside of Reseda, CA